Failed Back Surgery Syndrome (Post-laminectomy Syndrome) Treatment

 Failed back surgery syndrome (FBSS), also known as post-laminectomy syndrome, is a general term that describes persistent pain and discomfort from a failed spine surgery.
 Although most spine surgeries are performed to reduce or eliminate chronic pain caused by damaged or herniated discs, spine surgeries, much like any other surgical procedure, have the potential to fail.
 More often, however, patients recover without any complications.

-Failed Back Surgery Syndrome (Post-laminectomy Syndrome) Causes
+Causes of Failed Back Surgery Syndrome (Post-laminectomy Syndrome)

 Failed back surgery syndrome is a complex condition, so there are many forms and variations it can assume.
 Additionally, there may be a wide variety of causes, and some of the most common may include: